JackFongNew/dsiprojects/Singapore HDB Resale Price Prediction/README.md

 As you can see from the work above, I have undertaken comprehensive analysis.

 In summary, I assessed the EDA, undertook feature engineering/selection and ran regression machine learning models to select the most predictive model.
 As a result, I have successfully created a model that is able to predict the HDB flat `resale_price` in Singapore.
 The Gradient Boosting Regressor has achieved satisfactory results (RMSE: \\$20,394, R-squared: 98.24\%) for HDB resale price prediction compare to the base model (Linear Regression) results (RMSE: \\$35,954, R-squared: 94.54\% - under section 2.3: Checking for Homoscedasticity).
-The Gradient Boosting Regressor model is superior to a simple Linear Regression model due to xxxx
+The Gradient Boosting Regressor model is superior to a simple Linear Regression model because Gradient Boosting is a type of machine learning boosting that relies on the intuition that the best possible next model, when combined with previous models, minimizes the overall prediction error.
+The key idea is to set the target outcomes for this next model in order to minimize the error.
+Linear Regression establishes the relationship between two variables using a straight line and it doesn't consider the error.

 <img src='dataset/feature_importance.png' content-align="center" width="80%">